Welcome to beautiful Mt. Hehuan!

 Here, I'll help you escape above and beyond the smog and chaos of the city... and show you some of the most accessible high altitude hiking trails in Taiwan.
 Are you ready?
 Strap on your boots... or make sure your scooter has good brakes and a full tank...
 You're off for a memorable experience!

-At over 3000m, Hehuanshan is located in central Taiwan, on the western edge of Taroko National Park.
+At over 3000m, Hehuanshan is located in central Taiwan, on the western edge of Taroko National Park, way above the western plain.
 The area is characterized by rolling green hills that often disappear in a sea of clouds.
 The weather here is much cooler and provides a nice break from the heat on the coast.
 It's also the best place to see snow in winter, and for that reason, it really gets crowded on weekends between December and February.

 By the way, there is Hehuanshan the region (which is called Hehuanshan National Forest Area) and Hehuanshan the mountain.
 This page is dedicated to the entire area, and I will specify it when I talk about the peak.

-Hehuanshan means mountain of harmonious joy, or something like that.
+Hehuanshan means "mountain of harmonious joy".
 As you've probably come to realize if you've spent some time in Taiwan, Chinese people love to give such poetic names to mountains, rivers, and other natural features.

 Hehuanshan Natural Forest Area is located at the border of both Nantou County and Hualien County.

 Most Taiwanese drive here on weekends to enjoy the spectacular views from the comfort of their cars and to snap pictures from the parking lot by Hehuanshan Visitor Center or Wuling - a pass which reaches the highest elevation of any road in East Asia, 3275m!